JonathanMEdwards/subtext10/doc/language.md

 let foo = temp ...
 temp ...
 ```
-Inside a record block, `let` will also hide visibility of the name from outside the block.
+A `let` item is also hidden from references outside the structure.

 ### Extra results

-The result of a function is the value of the last field.
-However we often would like to return extra results from a function.
+The result of a program is the value of the last item.
+However we often would like to return extra results from a program.
 For example, integral division would like to return not only the integral ratio but the fractional remainder as well:
 ```
 integral-divide = do {
   numerator: 1